-Health and wellbeing
+Mental Health and Wellbeing

 UQ supports students with a variety of health and wellbeing activities on and around campus including group sessions in mindfulness meditation, UniWellbeing, freedom from your cage, art therapy, canine co-counselling and healthy relationships.
 All programs are free and can be booked via StudentHub.

-Help lead the UQ Health Promotion Project
+Help lead the UQ Health Promotion Project.

 UQ Wellbeing is a Health Promotion Project for Culturally and Linguistically Diverse Communities.
 It aims to increase the overall health and wellbeing of students from Culturally and Linguistically Diverse (CALD) backgrounds by working in partnership with students.
 We are currently seeking two new student representatives to join the advisory group.
 Find out more information about our initiatives and how to apply by visiting our website below.